 Ways to Engage:

-• Call to Action (CTA): At the end of every video, encourage viewers to like, comment, share, and subscribe.
-This engagement is crucial for YouTube’s algorithm and for building a relationship with your audience.
+- Call to Action (CTA): Close each video out by telling viewers to like, comment, share, and subscribe.
+This engagement matters to YouTube’s algorithm and building a relationship with your viewers, both of which are keys to a successful YouTube channel.

 6. Monetization Strategies